-This grant program supports travel to biotechnology-related professional meetings and workshops or to collect biotechnology research data at shared core facilities or specialized research sites.
+This grant program supports travel to biotechnology-related professional meetings and workshops or to collect biotechnology research data at shared instrumentation facilities or research sites.
 Tenured and tenure-track CSU faculty are eligible for this program.

 Presidents' Commission Scholars Program

 This grant program aims to support undergraduate students who will conduct biotechnology research during summer, 2015.
 This is the fourth year CSUPERB has offered this program, thanks to support from the CSU Chancellor's Office and the CSUPERB Presidents' Commission.